 - Cooperation between at least two parties from at least two different Eurostars countries

 - Eurostars countries: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Israel, Italy, Latvia, Lithuania, Luxembourg, Malta, the Netherlands, Norway, Poland, Portugal, Romania, Slovak Republic, Slovenia, Spain, South Korea, Sweden, Switzerland, Turkey, United Kingdom.

-- Rules and subsidy percentages differ per country.
+- Rules and grant percentages differ per country.